cvxluo/item-index/README.md

     * Backing up all items into a text file
     * Tagging system for items - add, remove, and modify tags
     * Looking up items
+    * Referencing a full item spreadsheet for all items
 * ##### Kaul
     * Add and remove Kaul role
     * Ping system for Kaul fights